Create your role's brief & scan 10 candidates for free.

 Free to start, then $4 per scan.
 Map a role and read a candidate before you decide.

-Does a low energy reading mean a bad hire?
+Does a low interest reading mean a bad hire?